yerayafonso/eldritch-backend/README.md

 3.  **Resolution Phase**

 - BE: resolveRound: if either monster HP or team HP are <= 0 then `gameEnded` event is broadcasted and final stats are saved to the database.
-- FE: it listens for `gameEnded` when it reiceves it either shows a win screen or gameover screen.
+- FE: it listens for `gameEnded` when it receives it either shows a win screen or gameover screen.

+### Persistent Identity (UUID + Local Storage)

+To avoid the friction of a sign-up flow, a stateless identity strategy is used.
+Unique IDs are generated via the **Web Crypto API** (`crypto.randomUUID()`) and stored in **Local Storage**.
+This allows the backend to recognise returning players, supporting seamless reconnection to active rooms and long-term stat tracking without needing a full authentication server.

 ### Disconnect / Reconnection Flow